crate/cloud-tutorials/docs/integrations/metabase.rst

 ..
 NOTE::

-    If you choose to use Metabase with a Cloud cluster, also select the "Use a secure connection (SSL)" option.
+    Make sure you also select "Use a secure connection (SSL)" option, unless your cluster is not configured for SSL.

 .. image:: ../_assets/img/metabase-database-configuration.png
    :alt: Configure new database